gregorio-project/hyphen-la/patterns/generation/README.md

 hand.
 They are improved continuously.

-The patterns for classical Latin `hyph.la.classical.txt` and the Italian style patterns for medieval and modern Latin `hyph.la.phonetic.txt` have also been written by hand, but have been unmaintained for several years.
+The patterns for classical Latin `hyph.la.classical.txt` and the Italian style patterns for medieval and modern Latin `hyph.la.modern.txt` have also been written by hand, but have been unmaintained for several years.

 Because of some deficiencies of the existing patterns, we are going to create